pingcap/docs/tidb-cloud/manage-user-access.md

 ### Set the time zone for your organization

-If you are the organization owner, you can modify the system display time according to your time zone.
+If you are in the `Organization Owner` role, you can modify the system display time according to your time zone.

 To change the local timezone setting, take the following steps: